1980s CP and revisionism

 These underlying tensions between `Euro Communist’ and `traditionalist’ factions inside the Party massively grew after Pete Carter, National Organiser of the YCL in the mid-60s, was elevated to take the extremely significant position of the CPGB’s National Industrial Organiser.
 Despite many reservations at Carter’s appointment, there was no hint of the calamities to come.
 Jim Saunders, in advance of Carter taking up this role, interviewed him in the Morning Star.
 [Morning Star 1.8.83] Aside from a minor hint of controversy by talking of the “narrow reliance by trades unionists on their existing practices”, there was initially little to frighten the horses.
 But it was an underlying sign of a serious political difference that had emerged on the Party’s Political Committee.

 Martin Jacques, editor of the Party’s theoretical journal `Marxism Today, who often unrestrainedly made unsympathetic noises about unions had been fast-tracked some years before into a leadership role straight from university, a very unusual approach for the CPGB.
 He had long been part of the circle of revisionist-minded young people that McLennan seemed fascinated with.
 Mick Costello, the Industrial Organiser before Carter, had opposed Jacques’ critical line on unions on the PC but was increasingly over-ruled by the majority.
 In September 1982, Marxism Today had printed what was effectively an attack on the shop stewards’ movement by Professor Tony Lane.
 Mick Costello, the CP Industrial Organiser had attacked Lane in the pages of the Star.
 There followed sharp exchanges between the Party and the paper.
-Eventually, Costello jumped ship to work as the Morning Star’s Industrial Correspondent and Carter’s elevation was part of this process.
+Eventually, Costello jumped ship to work as the Morning Star’s Industrial Correspondent and then his membership of the Party was refused at the end of the year.
+Carter’s elevation was part of this process.

 Overall, Jacques’ behaviour gave the impression that he sought to behave rather as the Young Marx did, as editor of the “Rheinische Zeitung”.
 Jacques was a brilliant iconoclast, ever eager to discover something new.
 Trouble was that Marx was about trying to topple the Prussian autocracy, whilst Jacques was seemingly more interested in toppling Communism!
 When Marx left the editorship after the 1843 censorship of his journal, the state paid him the compliment of lifting the ban on publication.
 When Martin Jacques left the editorship of “Marxism Today”, it was on the way to liquidation and sale to the New Statesman; Marx was instinctively self-critical, Jacques was merely critical.